Liowilo/LeonardoHdzPortFolio/README.md

 # LeonardoHdzPortFolio
-This is my webpage about my works, abilities and a little about me.
+This is my webpage about my works, skills and a little about me.